Lead-Built/leadbuilt-api-docs/docs/oauth/Billing.md

 This webhook is essential for externally billed apps within our marketplace.
 It must be accessed by developers to authorize the installation of the app.

-The primary purpose of this webhook is to capture and update payment information for apps that employ a Paid business model and do not utilize HighLevel's internal billing mechanism.
+The primary purpose of this webhook is to capture and update payment information for apps that employ a Paid business model and do not utilize LeadBuilt's internal billing mechanism.

 ## 1. Prerequisites for using this webhook

-Before using this webhook, ensure that you meet the following prerequisites on the [Marketplace](https://marketplace.gohighlevel.com):
+Before using this webhook, ensure that you meet the following prerequisites on the [Marketplace](https://marketplace.leadbuilt.com):

 1. You should have an app with a Business Model marked as Paid.
 2. External Billing must be enabled for your app.